Rocking stone: Pembrokeshire

 Cromwell's soldiers rendered the rocking stone of Pembrokeshire immovable after Mr. Owen had described it.
 They reportedly destroyed it because they felt it encouraged superstition.

 Golcar Hill

 Another rocking stone was at Golcar Hill, near Halifax in Yorkshire.
 However, the Golcar Hill rocking stone will no longer easily rock because some masons wanted to find out how such a large weight could move so easily, so they chopped at it until they destroyed its balance.

 Men Amber

-A very sensitive rocking stone called Men Amber (sometimes written as Men-Amber or Menamber) was on a high ridge in the parish of Sithney, near Pendennis, Cornwall.
+A very sensitive rocking stone called Men Amber (sometimes written as Men-Amber or Menamber, from the Cornish men omborth meaning balance stone) was on a high ridge in the parish of Sithney, near Helston, Cornwall.
 It is 11 ft long, 4 ft deep, and 6 ft wide.
 It was toppled by Shrubsall, the governor of Pendennis, and his men about 1650 during Cromwell's Commonwealth.
 One rumoured motivation for the dislodging was a purported prophecy of Merlin, who supposedly said that Men Amber would stand until England had no king.